internetarchive/dweb-mirror/INSTALLATION-rachel-rpi.md

 refresh after a little while and most should appear.

 #### Disk storage
-Any of these platforms should be able to see a disk plugged into the USB port that contains `archiveorg` at its top level.
+The box should be able to see a disk plugged into the USB port that contains `archiveorg` at its top level.
-This is tested on IIAB-on-RPI, Rachel-on-RPI and Mac OSX.
-On other RPI or Armbian it may need a variation of the techniques in install_rachel.sh

 ## 7. Auto-starting